Brendan Rodgers Preview, Player Props: Rockies vs. Dodgers

-Brendan Rodgers and his .432 on-base percentage over his past 10 games (118 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Los Angeles Dodgers and Emmet Sheehan on September 27 at 8:40 PM ET.
+Brendan Rodgers -- with a slugging percentage of .659 in his past 10 games, including five extra-base hits -- will be in action for the Colorado Rockies versus the Los Angeles Dodgers, with Ryan Yarbrough on the mound, on September 28 at 8:40 PM ET.

+He racked up two extra-base hits in his previous appearance (2-for-4 with a double, a home run and an RBI) against the Dodgers.

 Sportsbook Promo Codes